mahmoudafifi414/OrderProject/README.md

 2- checkout the master branch

+3- go to **_src_** folder and run "composer install" => we can make it from Dockerfile, but it will take more time every build and need separate volume so it can be todo.

-3- run "docker-compose up -d --build" and this will init the project
+4- in the root folder run "docker-compose up -d --build" and this will init the project and build the containers.

-4- The entrypoint.sh is having some command mandatory to run the code ,and also it is pointed as entrypoint from Dockerfile.
+5- go to container bash by command "docker exec -it php-app  /bin/bash" and execute inside the container these commands:

+chmod -R 777 storage/
+php artisan cache:clear
+php artisan migrate:fresh
+php artisan db:seed

-5 The most important step is to copy src/.env.example to src/.env and add you Mysql configuration such as username and password also in main .env.example in the main root to .env and change also the params. anyway i made default values you can use it.
+6 The most important step is to copy src/.env.example to src/.env and add you Mysql configuration such as username and password also in main .env.example in the main root to .env and change also the params. anyway i made default values you can use it.
 ________________________________________________________________

 # How can we hit the api endpoint to make new order?